-Mokuleia Trail is a 5.1 mile lightly trafficked out and back trail located near Waialua, HI that offers scenic views and is rated as difficult.
+Mokuleia Trail is a 5.1 mile lightly trafficked out and back trail located near Waialua, Hawaii that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking, road biking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 Wanted to get out of the house, so I grabbed my dog and chose this trail.
 Easy to find.
 Saw some peacocks and cows along the way.
 Mostly exposed trail, so bring water on a hot day.
 Starts off relatively flat then bam!
 A steady incline from about the 3/4 mile point onward.
 Overall nice hike

 Se only did the 3miles trail.
 It is a forest hike, really beautiful, full of nature to breathe.
 But is only that.
 It ends up in a road where a lot of people walks there dogs.
 Easy to climb down, more challenging to climb back up.
 Is a good option for a 2hr easy hike, if you like forest.
 Bring mosquito repelent, is full of it.

 Long trail good view of the ocean.
 We saw a few whales and a great view of a valley at the end

 Awesome view, the elevation gain is crazy, not much to see up top along the trail, once on top trail turns into a well used dirt road.

 Although we had been to Peacock Flats a number of times, we had not done the trail to 3 Corners.
 This time we took the 4WD road from the Kaena Air Force Tracking Station to Peacock Flats with intent on traversing Mokuleia Trail to Pahole Shelter to traverse along the Makua East Rim to 3 corners.
 The target location is called 3 corners because it is there that the three valley's of Makaha, Makua and Mokuleia converge.
 It is also the place where Ohikilolo Ridge joins the Waianae Summit Trail.